May is American Stroke Month—a perfect time to learn about this common but difficult-to-detect condition

 Within minutes of arriving at the hospital, a patient’s CT (computed tomography) scan is read, labs results are available and—if the patient is a candidate—a clot-busting therapy called tissue plasminogen activator, or tPA, is administered.
 Stroke patients can receive tPA three hours from the start of symptoms to reduce long-term disability for the most common type of stroke.

 Once patients are admitted to the hospital, the coordinated care continues.
-Nash meets with each patient admitted to Shady Grove Adventist Hospital’s dedicated stroke unit, which is staffed with specialized nurses, speech therapists, physical therapists and the nurse diabetes educator.
+Nash meets with each patient admitted to Adventist HealthCare Shady Grove Medical Center’s dedicated stroke unit, which is staffed with specialized nurses, speech therapists, physical therapists and the nurse diabetes educator.